luca-farinola/Knowledge-Graph-for-heart-failure-gene-expression-data/README.md

 ### Data

 Data directory is needed to run the files.
 Those data include gene expression count data, metadata with patient information, gene lenght for FPKM normalizzation.
-Those data are uploaded in zenodo at link above.
+Those data are uploaded in zenodo at link below.

 </a>
 <a href="https://doi.org/10.5281/zenodo.7790931">